Archenoth/jisho-link-fetcher/README.md

-This library extracts all such links from a file, fetches the Kanji representations and the definitions of the words, and then writes them into a tab-delimited file that Anki can then import.
+This library extracts all such links from a file, fetches the Kanji representations and the definitions of the words, and then writes them into a .apkg file that Anki can then import.

 There is also a functions to pull the definition of a word right from Jisho.